Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/debug_by_vscode.md

-## Use VS Code to Debug OneFlow
+This article describes how to configure VS Code to build OneFlow GUI development environment.

-Usually we develop OneFlow on a remote Linux server.
-If we want to develop and debug OneFlow in GUI, we can use VS code with extension "Remote - SSH".

 If you are not familiar with VS code please refer to [official documentation](https://code.visualstudio.com/docs).